+Campus Environment

-Campus Environment Discrimination, Harassment and Retaliation Policy Sex Offender Notification Policy Campus Emergencies Campus Security Consumer Information
+Sex Offender Notification Policy

+Campus Emergencies

+Campus Security

+Consumer Information

+CAMPUS ENVIRONMENT

-CAMPUS ENVIRONMENT FACULTY-TO-STUDENT RATIO
+FACULTY-TO-STUDENT RATIO

-The faculty of Northeast Iowa Community College (NICC) is committed to highquality instruction and personal attention to students.
+The faculty of Northeast Iowa Community

+College (NICC) is committed to high-quality

+instruction and personal attention to students.

 The average student-faculty ratio is 14:1.

-The faculty is comprised of individuals who are well prepared through formal educational preparation and previous occupational experience.
-Faculty members keep abreast of educational and technological changes through conferences, seminars and coursework as well as on-site visits to other institutions of higher education.
+The faculty comprises individuals who are

+well prepared through formal educational

+preparation and previous occupational

+experience.
+Faculty members keep abreast

+of educational and technological changes

+through conferences, seminars and

+coursework as well as on-site visits to other

+institutions of higher education.